Monday, January 2, 2012

 2 bunches mint, washed and roughly torn (stems included)

-3 limes, paired zest and juice
+3 limes, finely grated zest and juice

 Method